-I have proclaimed my love of all things French before on my blog and this also extends to French desserts, in particular, I just ‘j-adore’ poached pears in white wine and I always indulge on this delicious sweet treat when I make my annual pilgrimage to Cannes Film Festival in the South of France (which you can read about here).
+I have proclaimed my love of all things French before on my blog and this also extends to French desserts in particular as I just ‘j-adore’ poached pears in white wine and I always indulge on this delicious sweet treat when I make my annual pilgrimage to The Cannes Film Festival in the South of France (which you can read about here).

 Pears can be poached in anything from wine to caramel sauce.

-I also used maple syrup as a substitute for sugar but I find still gives the dessert possesses the same moreish sweetness!
+I also used maple syrup as a substitute for sugar which still provides a moreish sweetness to the dish!

 - 1 bottle of vegan wine